SparkPost/support-docs/articles/tech-resources/custom-bounce-domain.md

 1. Select Account and then [Sending Domains](https://app.sparkpost.com/account/sending-domains).
 1. Click the New Domain button to add a sending domain.
 1. Add the displayed CNAME record to your sending domain.
-1. Select the "verify DNS records" orange text in the CNAME record box.
+1. Select the "Verify CNAME record" orange text in the _Setup For Bounce_ record box.
 1. Make sure the domain is verified by the green check mark.

  ![](media/custom-bounce-domain/CNAME-verification-2.png)

 ## Using The SparkPost API

 If you prefer to set up a sending domain as a bounce domain via the API, use the following instructions: